The Prize Fighter Inferno: Plot

-Like the albums of Coheed and Cambria, this album is a concept album that tells a story.
+Like the albums of Coheed and Cambria, My Brother's Blood Machine is a concept album that continues the story of The Amory Wars.
 It contains many of the same recurring themes as the Coheed and Cambria story, such as love, the importance of children, and death.
-The album is being told from the point of view of a character known as "The Prise Fighter Inferno" a.k.a.
-Jesse from the Coheed and Cambria concept.
-He is also featured in The Amory Wars, Sanchez's comic books about the Coheed and Cambria story.
+The album is being told from the point of view of the character Jesse, also known as "Inferno" (also referred to in the “Second Stage Turbine Blade” Comics as “The Prise Fighter Inferno”).

 The name of the album, My Brother's Blood Machine, is a phrase that appears in Coheed and Cambria's In Keeping Secrets of Silent Earth: 3.
 This story is set in the past of the universe from the Amory Wars.
 In an interview with rock-sound.net in 2005, Claudio Sanchez has said that the two stories "do connect, but not in the most obvious way."

 Long-arm and Butchie Bleam brothers brought together by physical distortion and social seclusion are about to find themselves in the running for the most unusual job in the world.....DEATH!
 Listen to the story unfold as we follow these two misunderstood yet maniacal minstrels of macabre in a neverending race for ultimate power.
 Listen to the disturbing details as the songs takes you through the hell that is the Blood Machine.
 This is a story being told in song......this is hell being unleashed through love and sound......
 I am the hitchhiker doomed to tell the tale of Margretville, I am your Guide, I am the Prise Fighter Inferno.

 In an interview posted by MTV News on September 29, 2006, Claudio went into much greater detail about the plot: